awslabs/sockeye/README.md

 ```

 ### Running sockeye

+*AWS DeepLearning AMI user need to use python3 command instead of the python*

 After installation, command line tools such as *sockeye-train, sockeye-translate, sockeye-average*
 and *sockeye-embeddings* are available.
 Alternatively, if the sockeye directory is on your